JSJ decompositions and polytopes for two-generator one-relator groups: JSJ-theory and algebraically hyperbolic groups

-Therefore, if $T$ is as in the statement then it is the unique essential tree in its deformation space, and is a \Z{}-JSJ tree.
-As argued above, $T/G$ consists of a single vertex and a single loop edge, and as $T$ is a \Z{}-JSJ tree the vertex is rigid.
-Now, \Z{}-JSJ trees always lie in the same deformation space (as they dominate one another), and so $T$ is the unique essential \Z{}-JSJ tree, and the result follows. \end{proof}
+The result now follows, as \ZC{}-JSJ trees always lie in the same deformation space (as they dominate one another). \end{proof}

 Fuchsian groups are treated differently in the theory of JSJ decompositions.
 For example, Bowditch excludes these groups from his main theorem \cite[Theorem 0.1]{bowditch1998cut}.
-These groups play a minor role in this article, and it is easiest if, similarly to Bowditch, we simply define such groups have trivial \Z{}-JSJ decomposition.
+These groups play a minor role in this article (the only Fuchsian groups we consider are $\langle a, b\mid [a, b]^n\rangle$ for $n>1$), and it is easiest if, similarly to Bowditch, we simply define the \ZC{}-JSJ decomposition of such groups to be trivial.

-\begin{convention} Let $G$ be a two-generated one-ended RG group, or a two-generator one-relator group with torsion.
-If $G$ is isomorphic to $\langle a, b\mid [a, b]^n\rangle$ for $n>1$, then ``the \Z{}-JSJ decomposition of $G$'' is the graph of groups consisting a single vertex and no edges.
-Otherwise, ``the \Z{}-JSJ decomposition of $G$'' is a \Z{}-JSJ decomposition with no elementary vertices; by Proposition \ref{prop:JSJsEverywhere} this is unique (up to conjugation).
+\begin{convention} Let $G$ be a one-ended two-generator \CSA{} group, or a one-ended two-generator one-relator group with torsion.
+If $G$ is isomorphic to $\langle a, b\mid [a, b]^n\rangle$ for $n>1$, then ``the \ZC{}-JSJ decomposition of $G$'' is the graph of groups consisting a single vertex and no edges.
+Otherwise, ``the \ZC{}-JSJ decomposition of $G$'' is a \ZC{}-JSJ decomposition with no elementary vertices; by Proposition \ref{prop:JSJsEverywhere} this is unique (up to conjugation).